haakonnessjoen/bfcompile/README.md

 - Just after a loop, we know that *p is 0, so if there is a ADD/SUB operation just after that, we can set it directly.
 For example `[-]++` would translate to `*p = 2`instead of`*p = 0; *p += 2;`

+- For C output, there are a few extra optimalizations, one where `[>]` will use stdlib call memchr() which on some standard libraries are optimized to check 4 bytes at a time.
+And a second one, that converts `[.>]` to `p += fputs(p, stdout)` as it will both increase the pointer, and let the standard library ouput the string the most optimal way.
+These optimizations are probably not very noticable in most brainfuck programs though.

 Fun fact: It can also output Brainfuck, so you can use it to optimize your brainfuck (only level 1).
 For example output from this ["C" to bf compiler](https://github.com/elikaski/BF-it) can often be optimized quite a bit, as it does a lot of operations that would cancel eachother out.

 ## Prerequisites